-As a result of no recent observations of Pacific Lamprey, the ratio of current to historical habitat is zero in all South Coast HUCs.
+As a result of no recent observations of Pacific Lamprey ammocoetes, the ratio of current to historical habitat is zero in most South Coast HUCs.
+The Santa Margarita River is the only drainage currently recognized to hold a reproductive population.
+The entire drainage has not been surveyed, but surveys in 2020 found ammocoetes 40 km upstream from the mouth (Reid and Goodman, unpub. data).